PRO100KBAC/rvc-tts-audio-webui-api/README.md

 When during installation you will need to select Nvidia GPU cu118 & cu121, AMD ROCM or CPU(so slow)

->after installation is complete, it starts automatically
+>after installation is complete, it starts webui automatically

+## Launch Windows

+`run.bat` - start webui only

+`runWithAPI.bat` - start webui with api

+`runAPI.bat` - start api only

+>tested on Windows 10/11

-## Launch
+## Launch Linux

->Windows - run.bat

->Linux - run.sh
+`run.sh` - start webui only

+`runWithAPI.sh` - start webui with api

+`runAPI.sh` - start api only

+>tested on Ubuntu 22.04.2 LTS (Jammy Jellyfish)